chricken/chfiledb/Readme.md

 This method updates and adds attributes into a document.
 The attributes of the document remain unaffected unless they are given a new value.

-If successfull, the method returns a *connection object*, so that more methods can be chained.
-Otherwise, it gives an object with a status "err".
+Returning object contains
+- **status** Status of the operation
+- **doc** Document as stored currently
+- **connection** Connection to the database to chain more operations

+Parameters
-**payload** The attributes to be updated or added.
+- **payload** The attributes to be updated or added.
 The payload has to contain the ID of the document to be updated.

-**debug**: Gives additional outputs in case of an error.
+- **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

 ```
 // Document before updating